 Located on McLean Hospital’s main campus in Belmont, Massachusetts, we offer a structured intervention for individuals who are experiencing emotional difficulties but can safely reside in the community.
 The program is available as a step-down option from an inpatient or residential program or as a direct admission from the community.

 Groups and structured activities involve skills training, team building, and recreational therapy.
 These pursuits enhance daily living skills, build self-mastery and esteem, and provide a sense of autonomy and membership in a community.
 We offer a full range of services, including assessment and consultation, group therapy, skills training, medication evaluation, and family therapy.
-As part of the Simches Center of Excellence in Child and Adolescent Psychiatry, the program offers access to care and services throughout McLean Hospital.
+As part of the Simches Division of Child and Adolescent Psychiatry, the program offers access to care and services throughout McLean Hospital.

 With more intensive supervision and treatment than the traditional outpatient setting, the partial hospital program utilizes a multidisciplinary approach including case management, rehabilitation therapy, structured group programming, and psychiatry.
 The day program operates Monday through Friday from 9am to 3pm.